monome/docs/norns/engine-study-1.md

 )
 ```

 Navigate to the closing parenthesis and press `CMD-RETURN` (Mac) / `CTRL-ENTER` (Win) to evaluate the text.
-This adds the synth definition to our current SuperCollider session.
+You won't hear sound yet, since this only adds the synth definition to our current SuperCollider session.

-To trigger the synth, simply assign it to a variable (and evaluate):
+To trigger the synth and make sound, assign it to a variable and evaluate:

 ```
-x = Synth("BloopSynth");
+x = Synth("Moonshine");
 ```

-We should hear a plucky little tone as our SynthDef plays a 440hz note through our Pulse UGen, shaped by a resonant filter and percussive envelope.
+You should hear a buzzy tone swept by a filter as our SynthDef plays a 300hz note through our three wave generator UGens (alongside a white noise UGen) and generates an envelope which controls the synth's amplitude but *also* modulates the cutoff frequency of a final-stage resonant filter.

 ### build and modify arguments {#arguments}

-If we were to port this to norns, it'd be fun to mash a key and make this sound for a bit, but it'd eventually become stale because the pitch, the release time, the pulse width are static.
-So, let's introduce a few arguments so we can use them to control these dynamic elements:
+If we were to port this sketch as a norns engine and assigned a key to trigger the synth, it'd eventually become stale because the *pitch*, the envelope's *attack* and *release*, the *noise level*, the starting *filter cutoff*, even the sub-oscillator's division -- these are all **static** values.
+So, let's introduce a few arguments to our SyntheDef to modify these elements with each execution:

 ```
 (
-SynthDef("BloopSynth", {
+SynthDef("Moonshine", {
-	arg freq = 440, pw = 0.3, cutoff = 3000, resonance = 3,
+	arg freq = 330, sub_div = 5, noise_level = 0.1,
+	cutoff = 8000, resonance = 3,
+	attack = 0.3, release = 0.4,
-	amp = 1, release = 0.4, pan = 0, out = 0;
+	amp = 1, pan = 0, out = 0;

+	var pulse = Pulse.ar(freq: freq);
+	var saw = Saw.ar(freq: freq);
+	var sub = Pulse.ar(freq: freq/sub_div);
+	var noise = WhiteNoise.ar(mul: noise_level);
-	var sound = Pulse.ar(freq,pw);
+	var mix = Mix.ar([pulse,saw,sub,noise]);

+	// and generate an envelope:
+	var envelope = Env.perc(attackTime: attack, releaseTime: release, level: amp).kr(doneAction: 2);

+	// put the raw sound through a resonant filter
-	var filter = MoogFF.ar(in: sound, freq: cutoff, gain: resonance);
+	//  and modulate the filter with the envelope var filter = MoogFF.ar(in: mix, freq: cutoff * envelope, gain: resonance);

-	var envelope = Env.perc(level: amp, releaseTime: release).kr(2);
-	var signal = Pan2.ar(filter*envelope,pan);
+	// our filtered signal is then multiplied by our envelope, panned to center: var signal = Pan2.ar(filter*envelope,pan);

+	// let's send our signal to the output:
 	Out.ar(out,signal);

 	}).add;
 )
 ```